terrajobst/AspNetCore.Docs.fr-fr/aspnetcore/host-and-deploy/azure-apps/index.md

    La commande retourne `True` quand le runtime de la préversion x64 est installée.

 > [!NOTE]
-> L’architecture de plateforme (x86/x64) d’une application App Services est définie dans les paramètres de l’application dans le portail Azure pour les applications hébergées sur une instance de calcul de série A ou supérieure.
-Si l’application s’exécute en mode in-process et si la plateforme est configurée pour une architecture 64 bits (x64), le module ASP.NET Core utilise le runtime de la préversion 64 bits, le cas échéant.
-Installez l’extension **ASP.NET Core {X.Y} (x64) Runtime**.
+> The platform architecture (x86/x64) of an App Services app is set in the app's settings in the Azure Portal for apps that are hosted on an A-series compute (Basic) or higher hosting tier.
+Confirm that the app's publish settings (for example, in the Visual Studio [publish profile (.pubxml)](xref:host-and-deploy/visual-studio-publish-profiles)) match the setting in the app's service configuration in the Azure portal.
 >
-> Après avoir installé le runtime de la préversion x64, exécutez la commande suivante dans la fenêtre Commande Kudu PowerShell pour vérifier l’installation.
-Remplacez `{X.Y}` par la version du runtime ASP.NET Core dans la commande :
+> Si l’application s’exécute en mode in-process et si la plateforme est configurée pour une architecture 64 bits (x64), le module ASP.NET Core utilise le runtime de la préversion 64 bits, le cas échéant.
+Install the **ASP.NET Core {X.Y} (x64) Runtime** extension using the Azure Portal.
+>
+> After installing the x64 preview runtime, run the following command in the Azure Kudu PowerShell command window to verify the installation.
+Substitute the ASP.NET Core runtime version for `{X.Y}` in the following command:
 >
 > ```powershell
 > Test-Path D:\home\SiteExtensions\AspNetCoreRuntime.{X.Y}.x64\